CamH04/AlbaOS/README.md

-# AlbaOS
+# AlbaOS #
-AlbaOS is a operating system developed by me , a uni student who had no clue how an os worked until taking this on It may not be the best but its a project i plan to constantly work on
+AlbaOS is a operating system developed by me , a uni student who had no clue how an os worked until taking this on, It may not be the best but its a project i plan to constantly work on

 Updates will be make with more screenshots later!